kellyiscute/bytes_io.dart/README.md

+# bytes_io

+A python-like bytes_io implementation for dart
-A library for Dart developers.
+A powerful helper for processing raw binary data

 ## Usage